expertanalytics/xal/content/about/_index.md

 weight: 20
 ---

-Expert Analytics is a Norwegian consultancy, based in Oslo, offering high-quality technology solutions to both domestic and international customers.
+Expert Analytics is consultancy based in Oslo, Norway.
+We are offering high-quality technology solutions to both domestic and international customers.
 Our experts have years of hands-on experience in the natural sciences, which translates into an ability to analyse and solve complex